David Freeman-Mitford, 2nd Baron Redesdale: Work and war

-On the outbreak of the First World War in 1914, Mitford immediately rejoined the Northumberland Fusiliers.
-He was commissioned as a lieutenant and served as a logistics officer in Flanders, gaining a mention in despatches for his bravery at the Second Battle of Ypres (although there is no available record of this), where his elder brother Clement was killed.
+On the outbreak of the First World War in 1914, Mitford rejoined the Northumberland Fusiliers.
+He was commissioned as a lieutenant and served as a logistics officer in Flanders, being mentioned in despatches for his bravery at the Second Battle of Ypres (although there is no available record of this), where his elder brother Clement was killed.
 With only one lung and by now a captain he was invalided out of active service in 1916.

 After his father's death in August 1916, being now Lord Redesdale, he was briefly appointed Provost Marshal for Oxfordshire, with responsibility for ensuring the enlistment of new recruits.
 In 1918–19 he served as a ground officer with the Royal Air Force.

 As Lord Redesdale, he was often silent in the House of Lords, but joined the House of Lords Select Committee on Peerages in Abeyance in 1925.

 Although Redesdale was now a large landowner, he was not a wealthy man: the estates were poorly developed and rents were low.
 With seven children to feed and five servants to pay, he could not maintain the expense of his large home at Batsford in the Cotswolds.
 He bought and extended Asthall Manor and then moved to nearby Swinbrook.
 Here he indulged his passion for building by building a new large house, named after the village, which appears as the family home in the books of his daughters Nancy and Jessica.
 The expense of these moves nearly ruined Redesdale, who was a poor manager of money.
 This, plus his increasing disappointment that all his later children were girls, led to the deterioration of his temperament which became legendary through his daughters' portrayals of his frequent and terrible rages.